Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/DevelopmentEnvironment.md

-# Development Environment Advices
+# Development environment advices

 Some advices on how to set up your development environment for Orchard Development.

-## Software to Install
+## Software to install

 - Visual Studio 2012 (preferable non-Express) with the following plug-ins:
 	- [Web Essentials](http://visualstudiogallery.msdn.microsoft.com/07d54d12-7133-4e15-becb-6f451ea3bea6) for better client-side development tooling